RFC-MACP-0011

 • quorum.rejected

-The commitment SHOULD bind the approval request identifier and the threshold profile used.
+The Commitment SHOULD bind the approval request identifier and the threshold profile used.

 7. Determinism class